Bioswales in Orangevale, CA

 What Does a Bioswale Actually Do for Your Property?

-A bioswale is a planted channel that slows, filters, and absorbs stormwater runoff.
-It moves water away from your home and lets it soak safely into the ground.
-Plants and gravel inside the channel clean the water as it flows through.
+A bioswale is a planted channel that slows, filters, and absorbs stormwater runoff, moving water away from the property and letting it soak safely into the ground while the plants and gravel clean it as it flows through.

 - A bioswale reduces puddling and erosion across your yard